-Pay the Claim within 14 days of receiving service (30 days for a public body).
+Pay the Claim within 14 days of receiving service.
 This includes your court fees and costs.
 Payment should come directly to you.
 Defendant may provide proof to the court that the claim is paid, and you may file a notice with the court to dismiss your claim.
 You are free to settle with the defendant for any amount at this point.
-If you are suing to get property back, the defendant can return the property to you.
+If you are suing to return property, the defendant can return the property to you.